ManuelSerna/intro_algorithms/README.md

         - insertion
         - deletion

-    * Chapter 14: Augmenting Data Structures (need to create .tex notes) (***THIS IS A LEAST PRIORITY)
-        - dynamic order statistics
-        - how to augment a data structure
-        - interval trees

     * Chapter 15: Dynamic Programming (need to create .tex notes)
         - rod cutting problem
         - matrix-chain multiplication